Custom color stucco using paint tint.

 The first step is to pick a color from the fan deck.
 I got this approved by my customer.
 My warning is: sometimes these colors come out exactly like the fan, and sometimes they are way off.

 My next step is to get enough color to make 1 gallon of paint to make a sample.
 I always get exterior emerald flat.
-Exterior colors don't fader as bad.
+Exterior colors don't fade as bad.
 Emerald is a grade of paint, and the color for flat paint.
 They put this in a quart can for me.
 Having the formula on the can is helpful in case I want to tweak the color by adding black, or whatever.

 I mixed the color with a half gallon of water and a half gallon of Flex con, an acrylic bonding admixture.
 There are othe brands of acrylic, also.
 We use this same method for interior plaster finishes, except we use all water.
 This can be done for other materials like marmorino, or synthetic finishes.